passw0rd/cli/README.md

 ```
 You have to confirm your account by entering a confirmation code you got in the email and create your account password.

 > !!!
-Once you've confirmed your account and created an account password, the password CLI immediately asks you to set up two-factor authentication and to create a new passw0rd App (with a default application name) and an `app_secret_Key`.
+Once you've confirmed your account and created an account password, the passw0rd CLI immediately asks you to set up two-factor authentication and to create a new passw0rd App (with a default application name) and an `app_secret_Key`.
 You can:
 > - accept the offer and get all the necessary credentials (app_token, service_public_key, app_secret_key) to start working with passw0rd service or
 > - come back later.
 If you choose this option, you get only your `session token` - store it somewhere in a safe place.
 Other credentials (app_token, service_public_key, app_secret_key) you'll be able to generate using your app_token later.